SheerSt/pokewilds/README.md

  - L key - takes a full-map screenshot and puts it in the game directory (game will freeze for a bit)
  - Use WASD to pan the camera around the map.
  - Use Q and E to zoom the camera in/out.

-# v0.8 (Latest) Updates and Changes:
- - Water types can Surf.
- - Surf or Fly to the edge of the map to generate a new World.
-   - The new world will not contain dungeons from previous worlds (regi dungeon, mansion and desert ruins currently)
- - Psychic types know Teleport.
-Build warp tiles and teleport to them (from the Menu or the Map)
-   - Interact with a warp tile to set label text (visible from the Map or when walking over the tile)
-   - The new world will contain content from the most recent version of the game (even if an old save file is used)
- - Guide menu added (contains game faqs)
- - Gen 3+ monsters now use their gen 8 (or highest available) stats and learnsets. ie no more prism stats or learnsets.
-   - This will inevitably introduce some bugs since it's a big change.
- - You can build signs and gravestones now.
-Interact to set sign text.
- - Special / Physical split added.
-Move category displayed in-battle now.
-Special / Physical split is toggle-able via the settings.txt file.
- - Large trees are now cuttable by fully-evolved grass types.
- - Berry trees - cutting berry trees will yield berry seeds.
-Berry seeds will grow different types of berry trees depending on the soil they are planted in.
-   - desert -> rawst, beach -> pecha, forest -> persim, snow -> aspear, savanna -> cheri, graveyard -> chesto, <secret> -> lum.
- - Monster storage box added
-   - Monsters can be nicknamed or released while using the storage box.
- - Various sub-biomes added - volcano, tidal, wooded lake, graveyard, savanna.
-   - Each contains unique monsters, buried items and activities.
-   - Spiritomb urn can be found in the graveyard.
-   - Tides go up twice per day and down twice per day.
-   - Animated coastline added to whole island.
-   - There's a lot more here but I'll let people explore and find out :)
- - Various biomes improved or updated - tundra and mountains (various small tweaks elsewhere).
- - Fairy types now drop Stardust, Fighting types drop Binding Band, Ghost types drop Life Force.
- - Tundra and Wooded Lake house variants added.
- - You can build an upstairs to houses.
-Place new floor in an upstairs using 'Floor' tiles.
-  - A house can contain a number of floors equal to the number of exterior walls it has, extending vertically.
- - You can change bed sheets by building a floor over the bed.
- - New trainer types added (Thank you to everyone who contributed backsprites! they look awesome :)) - more info in the wilds-dex doc.
- - Campfires should cause less lag at night (code optimizations added)
- - Improvements made to a certain legendary battle (WIP).
- - 'Kiln' can be built indoors.
-Balls can be upgraded at the Kiln (new Balls include quick ball, timer ball, net ball, dive ball, nest ball, dream ball, heal ball.
-Dusk ball, great ball and ultra ball moved to the Kiln)
- - Many monster overworld sprites updated.
- - Various new monsters added.
- - Additions to battle mechanics - trap damage fixed, recoil damage added, selfdestruct effect added, and various others.
- - Keybinding for keyboards added (settings.txt in the game directory).
- - Mods support added for some things
-   - Monster base stats, learnsets, and egg moves can be modded. normal.pal no longer required for some monsters.
-   - New player types can be added in the mods/ folder.
-   - All music can be modded by mirroring the folder structure from the git repo in the mods/ folder.
-   - All graphics can be modded by mirroring the folder structure from the git repo in the mods/ folder.
- - Various bug fixes and tweaks.
-   - Night is brighter now.
- - UI's updated to Gen 2 style.

 # Credits
 Special thank-you to everyone who has contributed!